alamuk/react-redux-app/README.md

 - like for songSlice ---
 - song: [`state`] array inside just that array space for it.
 - console.log(state.length); to check this.
+- `this state` manage, control, and produce by this slice.

 #### outside the slice:
 -`state` means whole redux store `state`. entire redux store.